Lobo (TV series)

-The series is streaming online on YouTube.

 Overview

 Production

-In 2004, Lobo was already planned as a project by ABS-CBN with the original storyline centering on siblings who are both wolves.
+In 2004, Lobo was already planned as a project by ABS-CBN Studios with the original storyline centering on siblings who are both wolves.
 Robin Padilla was the first choice of ABS-CBN for the role "Noah" with Claudine Barretto as "Lyka".
 Kristine Hermosa and Bea Alonzo were also considered but these pairings was scrapped when Padilla transferred to GMA-7.
 In early 2007, John Lloyd Cruz and Anne Curtis were also offered the lead roles but turned them down due to a prior commitment to return to their roles for the sequel to the television drama Maging Sino Ka Man.
 The show finally began formal preparations, training, and filming with the transfer of Angel Locsin to ABS-CBN.
 The management decided to pair her with Piolo Pascual.
 Heart Evangelista was also offered "Gabriella"'s role now played by Shaina Magdayao.
 The choice of the dog who portrays Lyka's white wolf alter-ego brought about ABS-CBN's decision to buy a purebred dog named Brasca a White Shepherd all the way from France costing P200,000.